oldfatcrab/PSYCH101/README.md

         - can't see someone else's perspective
         - can only see things from their perspective
     - Conservation and Mathematical transformation:
-        - according to Piaget, in order to et these roblems right, they must have objects in front of them
+        - according to Piaget, in order to get these problems right, they must have objects in front of them
     - Formal operation:
         - this distinction between concrete operations and formal operations is the most controversial aspect of Piaget's theory

 ### <a name="5c3"></a>Extensions and Qualifications of Piaget's Theory

 - Does object permanence really emerge at or around 8 months of age?
-    - No. We are going to see that children actually understand object permanence in a more general way much earlier on, and learn bits and pieces Of it at a time.
+    - No. We are going to see that children actually understand object permanence in a more general way much earlier on, and learn bits and pieces of it at a time.

 - Focus on University of Waterloo Research - Infant Cognition (Dr. Andrea Aguiar)
     - demonstrates that children do understand object permanence earlier than 8 months and that it happens in two week intervals
     - 90% of the babies in the research project showed this response
-    - at 2.5 months there seems to be a simple rule, if it is behind something you wont see it
+    - at 2.5 months there seems to be a simple rule, if it is behind something you won't see it
         - Please note: in this research two dolls were used.
 This is why the dolls are not seen in the gaps.
     - at 2.5 to 3.0 months they learn about seeing things in gaps
     - between 3.0 to 3.5 months they learn about heights